A Breakdown of Aid & Contribution Calculations

 The Law School does not give merit-based or criteria-based scholarships.
 The maximum possible grant is the amount of tuition.
 The same need based calculation applies to U.S. citizens, permanent residents and international students, who are reviewed for eligibility for institutional scholarships in the same manner.

-Special or endowed scholarships, such as those listed in the Law School Bulletin, are awarded only to students with demonstrated financial need and do not increase the recipients1 awards.
+Special or endowed scholarships, such as those listed in the Law School Bulletin, are awarded only to students with demonstrated financial need and do not increase the recipients awards.
 Questions to assess a student's eligibility for specific endowed scholarship criteria are included on the Need Access form and, as such, no separate application is necessary.
 If the student is notified that their institutional need-based scholarship was supported through one of our endowed funds, they will be asked to submit a resume and may be asked to write a thank you acknowledgment to the fund donor for stewardship purposes.
 Students may also have opportunities to meet or otherwise thank donors directly.

 Grants are distributed by crediting 50% each term to the student's term bill account.